madamow/pyEW/README.md

 # pyEW
-Python functions to find equivalent widths of spectral line
+Python functions for finding equivalent widths of spectral lines

 To run this program you need those python libraries: